COVID-19 Q&A: Kids and COVID

 Can children get the virus twice in the same season?

-Yes, we have seen children with re-infections, though this still occurs rarely at this time.
-Vaccination remains the most effective means to decrease your child’s risk of infection, so even those who have had COVID-19 are recommended to receive the vaccine once they recover from their infection.
+Yes, we have seen children with re-infections, but most re-infections do not happen in the months after the first infection.
+Vaccination remains the most effective means to decrease your child's risk of infection, so even those who have had COVID-19 are recommended to receive the vaccine once they recover from their infection.

 How long will COVID-19 last if my child gets it?

-Symptoms can last anywhere from 1 to 21 or more days.
+Symptoms can last anywhere from 1 to 21 or more days, but most children are better within a week.
 If your child gets COVID-19 they should stay quarantined at home for 10 days after positive testing or onset of symptoms, and must demonstrate improving symptoms without fever for 24 hours.

 What are the COVID-19 symptoms to watch out for in my child?